webplatform/docs/tutorials/css_animations/index.md

 {{Byline}}
 {{Summary_Section|CSS animations allow you to build complex animated sequences.
-Like [[tutorials/css_transitions|transitions]], they manipulate the CSS properties that define interface elements.
-Unlike transitions, they can execute freely and are not tied to shifts between style sheets.
+Like [[tutorials/css_transitions|transitions]], they manipulate the CSS properties that control how interface elements appear.
+Unlike transitions, they are not tied to shifts between style sheets that distinguish interface states.
+Keyframe animations can execute freely, and offer the best way to build complex effects into an interface.
 }}
 {{Tutorial
 |Content=

+To get the most out of this tutorial, you should already be familiar with [[tutorials/css_transitions|CSS transitions]].
+Since they work similarly, the term ''CSS animations'' often serves as a shorthand to refer to transitions as well, but this tutorial only discusses ''keyframe animations''.

 ==Animation properties==

 ...

 <!--
+    -webkit-animation: pulse 1s infinite;
 * pulse == icon is selected
 * name
 * duration